Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and

 In fact, the domains defined by the valley network are of key importance: the eigenstates of the Hamiltonian are localised such that their main weight lies precisely within these domains.
 Superimposing the valley network on top of several of the lower energy eigenstates clearly demonstrates this (see Fig.~\ref{estNet}).
 Recall that the governing inequality (\ref{mainman}) depends on energy.
 Combining this with the normalisation of the eigenstates (\ref{est_norm}), we see that the valley lines only effectively constrain the eigenstates where

 In other words, depending on the energy of the eigenstate, part of the valley network needs to be dropped.
 As the energy increases, the ``bridges'' formed by the valley lines in $x-y-u$ space are cut down from the top -- i.e.~``breaks'' in the domain walls start from the saddle points and grow as energy goes up.
 This allows the higher energy eigenstates to extend to neighbouring domains, leaking out through the openings in the domain walls.
+A detailed discussion of this phenomenon at higher energies is given in section \ref{HigherEs}.
 Several eigenstates are shown in Fig.~\ref{estNet}, with the effective network superimposed, demonstrating the eigenstates extending to occupy larger areas with increasing energy.
 In fact, this mechanism is one of the factors behind the dependence of the localisation length on energy.

 Even when there are no breaks in the domain walls, however, $u$ is practically never zero on its valleys (merely small), which means that the eigenstates can leak out into neighbouring domains, but the amplitude drops by an order of magnitude in the process.
 In contrast, within a domain, the eigenstate amplitude remains a single order of magnitude.
 Both statements can be confirmed by noticing the change in colour in Fig.~\ref{estNet} as one crosses a domain wall, while within a domain, one colour dominates.